 For MOST entrepreneurs starting off, and even some that have been at it for a while, they could offer a free car on their website in exchange for a prospects email and they STILL wouldn’t get a single opt in.
 Why?
 Because no one is going to the website.
 Most entrepreneurs are delusional about how many people are actually going to their website.

-I bought a two thousand dollar “product launch” course a few years back and it gave some real intense, behind the scenes look at all these mega rich online marketers with 500K name email list and even them, with the absolute best opt-in’s out there, are only converting 0.5-2% of their traffic.
+I bought a two thousand dollar “product launch” course a few years back and it gave some real intense, behind-the-scenes looks at all these mega rich online marketers with 500K name email lists and even they, with the absolute best opt-ins out there, are only converting 0.5-2% of their traffic.

 What they fail to tell you is that in order to build that 500K name email list they had to generate 25 MILLION visitors to their landing page.
 That’s an incredible amount of traffic.

-“Ya, but I don’t want 500K names, I’d be happy with 1,000” Great, then let’s assume, just for fun, that your opt-in truly IS perfect and you’re batting the high end of the scale with a 2% opt-in rate, you’re going to have to generate 50 THOUSAND visitors to your website.
-In case you aren’t sure, that’s A LOT of traffic for a small, even a medium, sized business.
+“Yeah, but I don’t want 500K names, I’d be happy with 1,000.”
+Great, then let’s assume, just for fun, that your opt-in truly IS perfect and you’re batting the high end of the scale with a 2% opt-in rate.
+You’re going to have to generate 50 THOUSAND visitors to your website.
+In case you aren’t sure, that’s A LOT of traffic for a small or even a medium-sized business.

-In my article “5 Easy Ways to Stay Ahead of the Competition” I talk about how most focus on minors and ignore the majors.
+In my article “5 Easy Ways to Stay Ahead of the Competition,” I talk about how most people focus on minors and ignore the majors.
 Same here.
-Most people spend HOURS working on the perfect opt-in form, the perfect call to action, the perfect auto-responder and the perfect sales funnel and absolutely zero time on generating traffic.
+Most people spend HOURS working on the perfect opt-in form, the perfect call to action, the perfect auto-responder and the perfect sales funnel, and absolutely zero time on generating traffic.
 All that time, energy and money put into that opt-in goes right down the drain without traffic.

 Instead, put up something that WILL DO THE JOB, then focus on generating traffic.